ngsutils/ngsutils/README.md

     OF THIS SOFTWARE, EVEN IF ADVISED OF THE POSSIBILITY OF SUCH DAMAGE.
 ---

-Written and maintained by:
+Written and maintained by: Marcus Breese <mbreese@stanford..edu>
-Marcus Breese <mbreese@iupui.edu>
-Center for Computational Biology and Bioinformatics
+Dept. of Pediatrics, Div.
+Heme/Onc
-Indiana University School of Medicine
+Stanford University School of Medicine

-&copy;2010-2012 Trustees of Indiana University
+&copy;2010-2012, Trustees of Indiana University &copy;2013-2016, The Board of Trustees of Leland Stanford Junior University